-J. Adjustments to Beginning Net Position
+I. Adjustment to Beginning Net Position

-The beginning net position of the District, was decreased by \$13,024,767 which resulted from two error corrections and the adoption of the new accounting standard described above.
-One adjustment was related to the correction of errors that were discovered in the District's capital assets and accumulated depreciation balances when compared to subsidiary ledgers.
+The beginning net position of the District was decreased by \$586,775, which resulted from an error correction.
+This adjustment was related to the correction of certain errors that were discovered in the District's capital assets and accumulated depreciation balances when compared to subsidiary ledgers.
 Details of this adjustment are presented in Note 3.
-The other adjustment reduced the District's compensated absences liability because the retirement rate originally included in the computation of the liability is already accounted for in the District's Net Pension Liability under the provisions of GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-As described above, the District adopted GASB Pronouncement, Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-GASB Statement No. 75 requires the District to recognize a liability and operating statement activities related to changes in the OPEB Plan.
 As a result of these changes, beginning net position has been restated as follows: